mcirosyskl/StickyRX-ProductLabelPrint/README.md

-# Kanban Label Print System
+# Product Label Print System

 **launcher.py** is the app everyone actually opens — it shows the StickyRx logo and title, with three buttons: SETUP CONFIG, GENERATE BARCODE, and